If you are starting college or university in the coming year, you may well be thinking about buying a Mac to help with your studies.

 Which Mac to choose depends on what your needs are as a student, and the course you are taking.
 If you're doing a degree in film and video, or music, or graphic design then it might make sense to also look at one of our other Best Mac For... guides for that subject area:

-As the student life involves a far amount of mobility - travelling to lectures, libraries, the occasional coffee shop, and then possibly home for weekends and term breaks - it make a good deal of sense to consider a laptop rather than a desktop device.
+As the student life involves a far amount of mobility - travelling to lectures, libraries, the occasional coffee shop, and then possibly home for weekends and term breaks - it makes a good deal of sense to consider a laptop rather than a desktop device.
 While the screen sizes in MacBooks are smaller than iMacs, you can always find an inexpensive screen, or even your TV, and connect that to your MacBook when you need a larger display.
-Then once you're done you still have your mobile powerhouse machine and all your files.
+Then once you're done with the big screen, you still have your mobile powerhouse machine and all your files.

 In previous years we ruled out the MacBook Pro with Retina display due to its high price.
-But Apple has reduced it to £999, which is admittedly still a lot to pay for a laptop, but it’s great value for what you get.
-With a 13-inch retina display, 2.6Ghz Intel Core i5 CPU, 8GB RAM, 128GB flash storage, and super sharp display we think the MacBook Pro with Retina display is the best MacBook on the market for most people.
+But Apple has reduced its base model to £999, which is admittedly still a lot to pay for a laptop, but it’s great value for what you get.
+With a 13-inch retina display, 2.7Ghz Intel Core i5 CPU, 8GB RAM, 128GB flash storage, super sharp display and Force Touch technology, we think the MacBook Pro with Retina display is the best MacBook on the market for power users.

 If you absolutely need more onboard storage then you can go up to the 256GB version for an additional £200, but as all the other specs stay the same we'd advise buying a cheaper external drive instead.

 There is of course a 15" MacBook Pro with Retina display, and it is a magnificent machine, but at £1,599 it's £600 more than the 13" model, and as such feels like it would be a little excessive for students.
 The Intel Iris Pro GPU is a definite step-up from the Intel Iris in the 13" MacBook Pro with Retina display in terms of graphics performance, so if this is an important factor for you then it's worth considering.
-We'd still maintain that the 13" is still powerful enough to be the one in which you should invest.
+However, it’s worth mentioning that its processor isn’t as good as that of the 13” model, at 2.2GHz compared to 2.7GHz.
+We'd still maintain that the 13" is the ideal model for students, and is a contender to be the one in which you should invest.

 Of course if mobility really is top of your list then the MacBook Air seems a more obvious choice.